aws-samples/snow-transfer-tool/README.md

 * **ignored_path_prefix: str** (default "")

-  This option is only useful when you choose to use a manifest file as the source to upload.
-Use this option combined with the **prefix_root** option to set the directory for object uploaded to Snowball. e.g. Inside your manifest file, there is a file absolute path: "/Users/user/Documents/testfile.txt", if the **prefix_root** was set to "/dir" and the **ignored_path_prefix** was set to "/Users/user/", the file will be in "/dir/Documents/testfile.txt" in Snowball device.
+  This option is only useful when you choose to use a partition file as the source to upload.
+Use this option combined with the **prefix_root** option to set the directory for object uploaded to Snowball. e.g. Inside your partition file, there is a file absolute path: "/Users/user/Documents/testfile.txt", if the **prefix_root** was set to "/dir" and the **ignored_path_prefix** was set to "/Users/user/", the file will be in "/dir/Documents/testfile.txt" in Snowball device.

 * **--config_file: str**